Air monitoring network

 • Evaluate the effectiveness of air pollution control programs.

-• Evaluate the effects of air pollution on public health.
+• Evaluate the effects of air pollution on human health.

 • Determine air quality trends.